Facing the Music (1933 film)

-Facing the Music is a 1933 British musical comedy film directed by Harry Hughes and starring Stanley Lupino, José Collins and Nancy Burne.
-It is also known by the alternative title Jewel Song.
+Facing the Music (also known as Jewel Song) is a 1933 British musical comedy film directed by Harry Hughes and starring Stanley Lupino, José Collins and Nancy Burne.
+It was written by Clifford Grey, Sidney Gilliat, Frank Launder and Lupino.
+It was made as a quota quickie.

 Plot

 In order to promote his client a publicist organises a fake robbery of her jewels, but things soon begin to unravel.